 Photo by Austin Distel on Unsplash

 However, salespeople need motivation and benefit from an enjoyable—but still professional—work environment.
-Average retail employees might not consider themselves as salespeople, but stores rely on them to make sales.
 You need to bridge that gap, and fun sales games can help.

 Eighty percent of American consumers consider the combination of speed, convenience, and knowledgeable, friendly service to be the most important part of a positive customer experience.
 These five fun sales training games can strengthen your employees’ skills to ultimately deliver that experience.